GCES-2018-2/core/README.md

 ## Getting Started

 There are 2 ways to set up your environment.
-You can use Docker to simulate isolate containers that has only the software dependencies, or you can run a virtual machine and simulate a whole system using Vagrant.
-To each case, you can follow the instructions below.
+You can use Docker to simulate isolated containers that have only the required software dependencies, or you can run a virtual machine and simulate a whole system using Vagrant.
+For each case, you can follow the instructions below.

 ### Set up using Docker